Kuzame/rshell/README.md

     ()

 ### Known Bugs
-- Commands with quotation marks will not preserve original order of input (echo "Hello    World" will display as "Hello World")
+- Commands with quotation marks will not preserve original order of input (echo "Hello _ _ _ World" will display as "Hello _ World" where _ represents a space)
 - Arrow keys do not navigate through the text currently being typed (must use backspace to go back)
 - Functionality to change directories is not implemented (will result in unknown command error)